Central bankers must devise strategy for return to normal policy, BIS head says

-A weak economic recovery and high levels of debt have persisted since the 2008-2009 financial crisis, and were only gradually being overcome, Agustín Carstens said during a virtual discussion hosted by Swiss bank UBS.
+A weak economic recovery and high levels of debt have persisted since the 2008-2009 financial crisis, and were only gradually being overcome, Agustín Carstens said during a virtual discussion hosted by Swiss bank UBS (UBSG.S).

 Now, “this recession induced by the pandemic is putting a halt to the process of reordering,” Carstens said.